 Learning Goals & Outcomes

-At the completion of the Chemistry degree, the student will have:
+At the completion of a degree from the Biology Department, the student will have:

-• Working knowledge of laboratory safety including: collection of data safely, safe disposal of chemicals, and good laboratory practice.
+• Working knowledge of laboratory safety, including collection of data safely, safe disposal of chemical and medical waste, and good laboratory practice.

-• Working knowledge of experimental design, data and error analysis, methods of chemical analysis, computer technology used by chemists, and the types/uses of scientific search engines.
+• Working knowledge of experimental design, data and error analysis, methods of biological analysis, computer technology used by biologists, and the types/uses of scientific search engines.